 Called "the most princely of the genus" by its discoverer, David Douglas, sugar pine (Pinus lambertiana) is the tallest and largest of all pines, commonly reaching heights of 175 to 200 feet and diameters of 36 to 60 inches.
-Old trees occasionally exceed 500 years and, among associated species, are second only to giant sequoia in volume.
+The scientific name was bestowed by David Douglas in honor of Aylmer Bourke Lambert.

 The "sugar" pine's common name comes from a sweet resin that John Muir found preferable to maple sugar.
 Sometimes called the great sugar pine, old trees occasionally exceed 500 years of age are second only to giant sequoia in volume and has the longest cones of any conifer.

 Temperature and precipitation vary widely throughout the extreme north/west range (see below) of sugar pine.
 The pine grows naturally over a wide range of soil conditions typically associated with conifer-hardwood forests.